MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-taskbar.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to remove pinned programs from the taskbar.

 If you enable this policy setting, pinned programs are prevented from being shown on the Taskbar.
 Users cannot pin programs to the Taskbar.